mythril-forge/homebrew-classes/docs/homebrew/sorcerer.md

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.

 ### Origin Spells
-Each origin has a list of spells—its origin spells—that you gain at the sorcerer levels noted in the origin description.
+Each origin has a list of spells — its origin spells — that you gain at the sorcerer levels noted in the origin description.
 Once you gain a origin spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.

 If you have a origin spell that doesn't appear on the sorcerer spell list, the spell is nonetheless a sorcerer spell for you.